 Discuss how this information conflicts with what your audience believed about natural gas safety, and ask how they may have put themselves or others at risk in the past.
 Ask what they would have done differently had they had this training before.

-Dominion Energy thanks you for helping to keep workers safe.
+Dominion Energy thanks you for helping to keep our first responders safe.